Cinque Terre Yacht Charters

 While on a yacht charter in Cinque Terre, wander through its old churches, grab lunch at one of its local cafes, talk to its friendly inhabitants and peruse its street-lined shops, and you’ll soon get a taste of its relaxed, whimsical lifestyle.
 Its translucent waters, green hillsides, and diverse terrain are charming in and of itself, making it obvious why this enchanting area has been named a UNESCO World Heritage Site.

 Cinque Terre Yacht Charters – Things To Do & See

-Next time you are on your yacht charter vacation in the Mediterranean, anchor in the Cinque Terre and explore the beautiful sites listed below:
+Next time you are on your yacht charter in Italy, anchor in the Cinque Terre and explore the beautiful sites listed below:

 Originally used by locals traveling by mule from one town to another, the “Sentiero Azzuro,” or “Blue Path,” has become the site of one of the Cinque Terre’s most beautiful, raved-about strolls.
 Connecting Monterosso and Riomaggiore, this path passes through a series of small, enchanting villages, including Prevo, and takes about five hours to complete.

 One of the Cinque Terre’s most cherished seaside villages, Manarola is recognized by its statuesque, yellow bell tower – originally erected to warn inhabitants when pirates were approaching.
 From its rolling hills to its rocky, yacht-filled harbor, Manarola is draped with olive groves, green grape vineyards, a distinct water-wheel, and its main street, Via Renato Birolli, which ends at the sparkling waters of the Cinque Terre coast.